parshap/portfolio/templates/projects/amber.md

-I was approached by a local luxury handbag designer to help build their online presence.
+Worked with local luxury handbag designer to build online presence.
-I built a PHP web application and integrated with Shopify to enable online purchasing.
-I also built tools for automated reporting and bulk operations.
+Built PHP web application and integrated with Shopify to enable online purchases.
+Built tools for automated reporting and bulk operations.